 While big weddings can be beautiful (and a lot of fun), they’re certainly not for everyone.
 Elopements are a romantic, intimate way for couples to celebrate the adventure they’re taking together without spending too much money or getting too caught up in the planning process.

 Though growing in popularity, elopements are still a bit of a mystery to many.
 How do you plan one?
 Do you have to keep it a secret?
 And most importantly, how do you know if it’s right for you?
-We’re here to help you answer some of those difficult questions.
+We’re here to help you answer some of those difficult questions and insprie you with some intimate elopement wedding ideas.

 “Know that eloping is right for you, whether it be because of sticky family situations or just not loving the limelight,” says Lori Stephenson, Owner of LOLA Event Productions.